fkhadra/glamor/README.md

 - `@media` queries
 - `@supports` statements
 - `@font-face` / `@keyframes`
+- uses 'real' stylesheets, so you can use all css features.
+- rules can be used as data-attributes or classNames.
+- simulate pseudo-classes with the `simulate` helper. very useful, especially when combined when hot-loading and/or editing directly in devtools.
+- really fast, by way of deduping rules, and using [insertRule](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/insertRule) in production.
 - escape hatches for parent / child / contextual selectors
 - dev helper to simulate pseudo classes like `:hover`, etc
 - server side / static rendering